Race-based traumatic stress: Assessment

 The lack of research on race-based traumatic stress is in part due to the fact that it is difficult to recognize or assess because there is no clear link associated with experiencing racial discrimination and the development of psychological difficulties in response to the racial encounter.
 Currently, no diagnoses account for trauma associated with race-based interactions and experiences, and limited assessments accurately assess for experiences of racial discrimination.
 The Race-Based Traumatic Stress Symptom Scale (RBTSSS) is an assessment that has been developed in order to address this lack of appropriate assessments.
-The RBTSSS utilizes open-ended questions related to 3 experiences of racism that each individual has encountered.
+The RBTSSS utilizes open-ended questions related to three experiences of racism that each individual has encountered.
 Individuals are then prompted to identify whether the experience was emotionally painful, sudden, and not in their control.
-Individuals choose one of these experiences and address questions related to feelings after the event, which fall within the following subscales; Anger, Depression, Intrusion, Hypervigilance, Physical, Low self-esteem, Avoidance.
+Individuals choose one of these experiences and address questions related to feelings after the event, which fall within the following subscales: Anger, Depression, Intrusion, Hypervigilance, Physical, Low self-esteem, and Avoidance.
 Use of tools such as the RBTSSS is recommended in order to address distress associated with race-based traumatic stress.